La Cabaña: La Cabaña, land reform, and literacy

 The first major political crisis arose over what to do with the captured Batista officials who had perpetrated the worst of the repression.
 During the rebellion against Batista's dictatorship, the general command of the rebel army, led by Fidel Castro, introduced into the territories under its control the 19th-century penal law commonly known as the Ley de la Sierra (Law of the Sierra).
 This law included the death penalty for serious crimes, whether perpetrated by the Batista regime or by supporters of the revolution.
 In 1959 the revolutionary government extended its application to the whole of the republic and to those it considered war criminals, captured and tried after the revolution.
 According to the Cuban Ministry of Justice, this latter extension was supported by the majority of the population, and followed the same procedure as those in the Nuremberg trials held by the Allies after World War II.

 Revolutionary justice

-To implement a portion of this plan, Castro named Guevara commander of the La Cabaña Fortress prison, for a five-month tenure (2 January through 12 June 1959).
+To implement a portion of this plan, Castro named Guevara commander of the La Cabaña prison, for a five-month tenure (2 January through 12 June 1959).
 Guevara was charged by the new government with purging the Batista army and consolidating victory by exacting "revolutionary justice" against those regarded as traitors, chivatos (informants), or war criminals.
 As commander of La Cabaña, Guevara reviewed the appeals of those convicted during the revolutionary tribunal process.